aaronkao/pinecone-assistant-render-1-click-deploy/README.md

 ### Deployment Steps

 1. **Click the "Deploy" button above**
-   - You'll be redirected to Vercel's deployment page
+   - You'll be redirected to Render's deployment page
    - If you're not logged in, sign in with GitHub

 2. **Configure your repository and set environment variables**
-   - Vercel will automatically detect this repository to clone
+   - Render will automatically detect this repository
-   - Choose the Git account & enter the repository name you want to clone to (make the repository public if you have a personal Vercel account)
+   - Connect your GitHub account if not already connected
+   - Select this repository from the list
-   - Choose a Vercel team to deploy your site to
+   - Choose a name for your web service
-   - Click the Create button
+   - Select the region closest to your users
+   - Choose a plan (Free tier available for testing)
-   - Add your environment variables (you'll have to set all of them in Vercel) \
+   - Add your environment variables in the Environment Variables section:
    **Required:**
      - `PINECONE_API_KEY` - Your Pinecone API key
      - `PINECONE_ASSISTANT_NAME` - Your Pinecone Assistant name
      - `NEXT_PUBLIC_ASSISTANT_NAME` - The name you want to be displayed for your assistant
      - `NEXT_PUBLIC_WELCOME_MESSAGE` - Your custom welcome message
-   **Optional (set after initial deploy and redploy):**
+   **Optional (set after initial deploy and redeploy):**
      - `MODEL` - The model to use for chat responses.
 Options: `gpt-4o` (default), `gpt-4.1`, `o4-mini`, `claude-3-5-sonnet`, `claude-3-7-sonnet`, `gemini-2.5-pro`
      - `NEXT_PUBLIC_HIDE_FILES` - Set to `true` to hide the files drawer panel completely (both desktop and mobile).
 Default: `false`
-   - Click the Deploy button
+   - Click the "Create Web Service" button

 3. **Your chat interface will be live!**
    - Once deployment completes, your chat interface will be ready to use